ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

             ```
             {: codeblock}

-   b.
-For {{site.data.keyword.lakehouse_short}} Lite version, Hive and Iceberg tables are managed using distinct metastore server types.
+5. For {{site.data.keyword.lakehouse_short}} Enterprise version, Hive and Iceberg tables are managed using distinct metastore server types.
 Depending on your application needs, you must register metastore servers for Hive, Iceberg, or both.

       1. Registering a Hive catalog in {{site.data.keyword.lakehouse_short}} Lite version: